Jacob-Ball22/Python-Checkbook-Project/README.md

-A command line checkbook application that allows users to track their finacnes with a command line interface.
+A command line checkbook application that allows users to track their finances with a command line interface.

+Use “python -i checkbook.py” in the terminal to activate the project.